History of science and technology: Formation of academic departments

 In the United States, a more formal study of the history of science as an independent discipline was initiated by George Sarton's publications, Introduction to the History of Science (1927) and the journal Isis (founded in 1912).
 Sarton exemplified the early 20th-century view of the history of science as the history of great men and great ideas.
 He shared with many of his contemporaries a Whiggish belief in history as a record of the advances and delays in the march of progress.

 The study of the history of science continued to be a small effort until the rise of Big Science after World War II.
-With the work of I. Bernard Cohen at Harvard, the history of science began to become an established subdiscipline of history in the United States.
+With the work of I. Bernard Cohen at Harvard University, the history of science began to become an established subdiscipline of history in the United States.

 In the United States, the influential bureaucrat Vannevar Bush, and the president of Harvard, James Conant, both encouraged the study of the history of science as a way of improving general knowledge about how science worked, and why it was essential to maintain a large scientific workforce.